sayanta28/ruby-basic-earnings/README.md

 ## Variable

 ## OOP
-You could write any Ruby program without OOP.But using OOP makes things easier if you’re writing a non-trivial program.
+**(You could write any Ruby program without OOP.)**But using OOP makes things easier if you’re writing a non-trivial program.
 Why?

 Because OOP is all about how you design & organize your code.